Labyrinth (1986 film): Casting

-Henson stated that, "I wanted to put two characters of flesh and bone in the middle of all these artificial creatures, and David Bowie embodies a certain maturity, with his sexuality, his disturbing aspect, all sorts of things that characterize the adult world."
-Henson met David Bowie in the summer of 1983 to seek his involvement, as Bowie was in the U.S. for his Serious Moonlight Tour at the time.
+Henson stated that, "I wanted to put two characters of flesh and bone in the middle of all these artificial creatures, and David Bowie embodies a certain maturity, with his sexuality, his disturbing aspect, all sorts of things that characterise the adult world."
+Henson met David Bowie in the summer of 1983 to seek his involvement, as Bowie was in the United States for his Serious Moonlight Tour at the time.
 Henson pursued Bowie for the role of Jareth and sent him each revised draft of the film's script for his comments.
 During a meeting that took place on June 18, 1984, Henson showed Bowie The Dark Crystal and a selection of Brian Froud's concept drawings to pique his interest in the project.
 Bowie formally agreed to take part on February 15, 1985, several months before filming began.
 Bowie discussed why he was involved in the film, stating that, "I'd always wanted to be involved in the music-writing aspect of a movie that would appeal to children of all ages, as well as everyone else, and I must say that Jim gave me a completely free hand with it.
 The script itself was terribly amusing without being vicious or spiteful or bloody, and it had a lot more heart in it than many other special effects movies, so I was pretty hooked from the beginning."

-Gates McFadden was originally offered the role of Sarah's mother by Henson, and she signed up to do the choreography as well, but she was not allowed to act in the movie and had to accept the choreography role alone due to British labor laws.
+Gates McFadden was originally offered the role of Sarah's mother by Henson, and she signed up to do the choreography as well, but she was not allowed to act in the film and had to accept the choreography role alone due to union rules.
 She is credited in the film as Cheryl McFadden (her first name), as she usually is when being credited for choreography work.
 She said that, "Even though that was the reason I took the job and had, for two years, been thinking that was what was going to happen.
 They would not allow us."